BodenHolland/BodenHolland/README.md

 - **Civic and neighborhood software**, built to be legible to a normal person, not just a power user
 - **Product work in regulated and physical domains**: construction, compliance, benefits, city data
-- **Small, opinionated tools** that do one useful thing well, ship, and get out of the way
+- **Tools** that do one useful thing well, ship, and get out of the way
-- **Applied GenAI in serious contexts**, where "impressive demo" is not the bar

 ## 🏆 Highlighted Work